cypher7682/comb-honey/index.md

 That's pollen!
 Did you know that bees use pollen as their source of protein?
 That's right - bees collect pollen on their legs when they are producing young bees, and they convert it into royal jelly to feed to larvae.

-The pollen is compacted down in the cells with a bit of honey; and a bit of saliva, which provides enzymes and yeast to ferment (pre-digest) the bollen into what's called "bee bread".
+The pollen is compacted down in the cells with a bit of honey; and a bit of saliva, which provides enzymes and yeast to ferment (pre-digest) the pollen into what's called "bee bread".
 It's edible, and is really quite tasty.

 ### How should I store it?